iArcanic/pacific-tours-ccse-cw1-report/report.md

 </div>
 ```

 However, the "ViewBookings" page's server-side code has to be modified.
 In addition to including the entity of either `Hotel`, `Tour` or `Package`, since information about that user is required, the `ApplicationUser` has been included in the LINQ query as well.
-Once these are pulled, they are set to the appropriate bind page variable to be displayed on the client-side.
+Once these are pulled, they are set to the appropriate bind variables to be displayed on the client-side.

 ```C#
 public async Task<IActionResult> OnGet()